General Presbytery Info

 If you’re new to our Presbytery, you may want to read the information below that describes our committee structure and basic ideas about how we do presbytery.
 Additionally, you’ll want to read the report of the Transformation Team as well as the pages on the About menu of this website.

 So how is the Presbytery of Tampa Bay unique?
-The main difference you may note from Presbytery as Usual is that we only have two meetings a year, and do most of our work regionally in commissions.
-We’d like to think this transformation process has affected more than our meeting schedule, however; the Presbytery also agreed on a new mission statement, some common values, and a more relational, bottom up model of doing its work.
+The main difference you may note from Presbytery as Usual is that we do most of our work regionally in commissions and focus on networks of like minded people.
+The Presbytery also adopted a new mission statement, some common values, and a more relational, bottom up model of doing its work.

 Our Mission Statement, to identify and strengthen leaders so that every congregation makes new and mature disciples for Jesus Christ, helps us to keep our focus on leadership development and outreach.
-Practically, this means that there is usually a component of training at Presbytery meetings, but also that there are intentional relational opportunities for us to get to know other leaders, particularly at Regional Commission meetings.
+Practically, this means that there is usually a component of training at Presbytery meetings, but also that there are intentional relational opportunities for us to get to know other leaders, particularly in our network groups.

 The core values we adopted during the transformation were to be relentlessly congregational, meaningfully connected, faithfully constitutional and unapologetically Christ-Centered.
 We want to focus on helping our congregations succeed, our Teaching and Ruling Elders to know and lean on one another, our processes and meetings distinctively Presbyterian, while focusing not on ourselves but on our Leader, Christ.